marijnh/Eloquent-JavaScript/18_http.md

 {{index "option (HTML tag)", "value attribute"}}

 Each `<option>` tag has a value.
 This value can be defined with a `value` attribute.
 When that is not given, the ((text)) inside the option will count as its value.
 The `value` property of a `<select>` element reflects the currently selected option.
-For a `multiple` field, though, this property doesn't mean much since it will give the value of only _one_ of the currently selected options.
+For a `multiple` field, though, this property doesn't mean much, since it will give the value of only _one_ of the currently selected options.

 {{index "select (HTML tag)", "options property", "selected attribute"}}